-An open database exposed 900 million user records for secret sharing app Whisper, making anonymous user activity fully visible.
+An open database exposed 900 million user records for a secret sharing app, making anonymous user activity fully visible.
 No usernames were included in the breached records, but nicknames, ethnicities, genders, and stated information like age, hometown, and sexual preference, were all part of the leak.
 Location metadata from each post was also included in the breached database as coordinates, revealing addresses to homes, schools, and offices.

-What makes it the worst: Whisper’s data was stored in a non-password-protected database that was available publicly online, and user information for children and teenagers was easily searchable.
+What makes it the worst: The data was stored in a non-password-protected database that was available publicly online, and user information for children and teenagers was easily searchable.
 The Washington Post researchers were able to sort and download the data in bulk, access users accounts, and see user chat activity.

 April: Social Distancing Takes a Hit

 What makes it the worst: As people stayed home, video chatting services were main points of contact for friends, families, schools, and coworkers.
-Zoom’s data breach, while smaller than others reported in April, hit at a time when its services were close to essential.
+This data breach, while smaller than others reported in April, hit at a time when its services were close to essential.

 May: Millions of Records Up for Grabs

 May was a tough month for data breaches.
 Quite a few organizations reported several millions of records exposed, each.
-However, Indonesian e-commerce site Tokopedia came out the worst.
+However, an Indonesian e-commerce site came out the worst.
 Hacked by Shiny Hunters, the breach was initially reported at 15 million records, but the number quickly ballooned to 91 million.
 The hack was discovered when a data breach monitoring group found user information on a dark web request for help cracking the hashed passwords.